behan05/behan05/README.md

 ## 🎯 **Goals**
 - Build more full-stack projects
-- Master advanced topics in React and Node.js
+- Master advanced topics in different technologies
 - Contribute to open-source projects

 ---